chiragbharadwaj/ro/spec/README.md

 #   • A binary relation on expressions (binary operations)
 #   • A unary relation on expressions (unary operations)
 #   • An if-then-else expression (effectively a ternary operator)
-#   • A user-defined type constructor, called with an expression as an argument
+#   • A user-defined type constructor, with or without an expression as an argument
 #   • A pattern-matching device for constructors, pairs, and primitive datatypes
 EXPR ::=
   | ()